previous pageChange Vehicle

 Speaking of full self drive, this is a feature that Tesla is bundling with all used Model 3's purchased direct.
 This raises the used price from tesla.com about $10K higher than you might find elsewhere.
 Typical used prices for a Model 3 run between $30,000 and $78,000, with the higher price options generally being for Performance trims and models with full self drive.
 Note that most Model 3's sold by third party dealers will not have self driving software, but those purchased directly from private parties might.
 The most surefire way to tell is to ask Tesla what software is installed on a particular vehicle and if it is transferrable.

-What does it cost to drive a mile in a Model 3?
+What it the cost per range mile for a Model 3?

 How much does it cost to charge a Model 3 for the year?